 That’s why a good packing list with the right essentials for your trip can be useful.

 This article will help you prepare for a three-to-four week visit to Rajasthan and Delhi in India.
-The guidelines in this article are based on my own experiences (I have been to India before).
+The guidelines in this article are based on my own experiences.
 Either way, if you’re going to Rajasthan, Delhi or any other part of India, this article will help you out with deciding what essentials to take with you.
 It will also point out what items you should not bring to India.

 Follow this packing list with care to make sure you will have a joyful visit to India.

 - What to pack for Rajasthan and Delhi?
 (Packing Essentials)

 - What clothes you need to pack for Rajasthan and Delhi